 Arabian and Arab-cross

 The Arabian is one of the best-known horse breeds in the world, and for good reason.
 The breed’s origins are tied to the movement of Bedouin tribes to central Arabia (the large peninsula connecting Africa and Asia) around 2,500 BC.
 The Bedouins valued their horses above all else for their beauty, spirit, intelligence, bravery, speed and stamina.
 As the world grew smaller, the Arabian horse spread further across it, and today the influence of the Arabian can be found in the vast majority of horse breeds.
 These people-oriented horses can turn themselves to most disciplines and especially excel at endurance riding thanks to the harsh desert environment in which they evolved.
 Arabians are also frequently crossed with other breeds to produce well-rounded cross-breeds.
-You can ride Arabian and Arab-cross horses on the Tassie Tiger Trail and the Grape Horse Adventure in Australia, in Kobuchizawa, Japan, in the Okavango Delta, Botswana, and on many more of our horse riding holidays.
+You can ride Arabian and Arab-cross horses on the Tassie Tiger Trail, the Grape Horse Adventure and The Shoalhaven Ride in Australia, in Kobuchizawa, Japan, in the Okavango Delta, Botswana, and on many more of our horse riding holidays.

 Australian Stock Horse